Posted on

 Just before Memorial Day weekend, the 3rd U.S. Infantry Regiment (also known as The Old Guard) honors America’s fallen heroes by placing American flags at gravesites for service members buried at Arlington National Cemetery and the U.S. Soldiers’ and Airmen’s Home National Cemetery.
 This tradition, known as “Flags In,” has taken place annually since the 3rd U.S. Infantry Regiment was designated as the Army’s official ceremonial unit in 1948.
 Every available soldier in the Old Guard participates, along with members of other service branches.
 They place small American flags in front of more than 260,000 headstones and at the bottom of about 7,000 niche rows.
 Each flag is inserted into the ground, exactly one boot length from the headstone’s base.

-We get to the Tomb of the Unknown Soldier as they are ready to change the guards.
-If you get the chance to see this, it is amazing.
-Here are a few pics.
+We get to the Tomb of the Unknown Soldier as they are ready to do changing of the guards.

 Fun Fact: